This is the story of how I accidentally encountered ‘Quality OZEKI Sake’, a.k.a. OZEKI Junmai Sake.

 Recently, I’ve been using a lot of sake in my cooking.
 It adds a sweet, umami rice note to simmered dishes and deglazes frying pans with a delicious waft of aroma.
 It’s indispensable for a great pork shogayaki.

 Although I’ve watched The Birth of Sake on Netflix, I’m no expert on Japan’s national drink.
 I’ve savoured it warm and chilled in fancy-ish restaurants, and I’ve grimaced while slurping it through a straw after a jet-lagged 3 a.m.
 Lawson’s raid.
-I can just about distinguish good and bad sake, but I’m far from being a connoisseur.
+I can just about distinguish good sake from bad, but I’m far from being a connoisseur.

-I do, however, know enough Japanese by now to work out that there was more to this bottle than first appeared.
-As I read it:
+I do, however, know just enough Japanese to work out that there was more to this bottle than first appeared.
+As my brain translated it:

 This product has something to do with the OZEKI licence.
 Using probably high quality ingredients, it is possibly elaborated to a high standard based on OZEKI’s 300-year might be heritage and something else by the OSEKI Sake Brewery USA.
 Please enjoy tastily either warm or chilled.